leekchan/accounting/README.md

 FormatNumber is a base function of the library which formats a number with custom precision and separators.

 FormatNumber supports various types of value by runtime reflection.
-If you don't need runtime type evaluation, please refer to FormatNumberInt or FormatNumberFloat64.
+If you don't need runtime type evaluation, please refer to FormatNumberInt, FormatNumberBigRat, or FormatNumberFloat64.

 * supported value types : int, int8, int16, int32, int64, uint, uint8, uint16, uint32, uint64, float32, float64, *big.Rat